-This Low Calorie Sesame Chicken Stir Fry is under 500 calories per serving.
+This Healthy Sesame Chicken Stir Fry is delicious and low in calories – under 500 calories per serving.
 The mix of veggies, pasta, and sesame chicken is flavorful and filling.

-Ok so I did some research comparing the two– FFR vs. LC, here are my results (I’m sure these can vary slightly but this is what I found based on my research using “My Fitness Pal” nutrition calculator):
+Ok so I did some research comparing the two: Favorite Family Recipes vs. Lean Cuisine.
+Here are my results.
+(I’m sure these can vary slightly but this is what I found based on my research using “My Fitness Pal” nutrition calculator):

 Actual Food Weight: FFR=16oz LC=9oz